BietSoft/brixx.docs/brixx-script/README.md

 ## createRoot(rootElement)

 Creates and returns the Brixx root element node.
 The Brixx root element is used as a container element to render a Brixx web component.
-If the `rootElement` parameter is not used, an existing Brixx root element with `id='brixx-root'` is searched for.
+If the `rootElement` parameter is not used, an existing Brixx root element is searched for.
 If no root element is found, an HTML `<div>` element with `id='brixx-root'` is inserted at the end of the `<body>` section and returned.

 **Parameters**
 `{Node} [rootElement] (optional)` - the Brixx root element node.